 Choosing the Right Pellets

-Before you need to worry about preparing your pellets you will need to make sure you purchase the correct pellets to give yourself the best chance of catching any carp.
+Before you need to worry about preparing your pellets, you will need to make sure you purchase the correct pellets to give yourself the best chance of catching any carp.

-In warmer summer months darker colours are best to create a distinct outline in murky waters.
+In warmer summer months, darker colours are best to create a distinct outline in murky waters.

 Preparing the Micro Pellets

 The first thing you want to do is fill your bait box.
-I usually only fill the tub around half full as to get the day started but feel free to mix up any amount you want.
+I usually only fill the tub around half full to get the day started but feel free to mix up any amount you want.

 The next thing you want to do is cover the pellets with lake water up to around 10mm above the top of the bait.
-Put the lid back on tightly and wait for around 2 minutes if you are using 2mm pellets or 4 minutes if you are using 4mm pellets.
+Put the lid back on tightly and wait for approximately 2 minutes if you are using 2mm pellets or 4 minutes if you are using 4mm pellets.

 Now turn the bait box upside down and shake out all the excess water through the small holes on the lid.

-Keep shaking until no or very few drops come out and place the bait box back down on the ground upside down.
+Keep shaking until no or very few drops come out, and place the bait box back down on the ground upside down.

 Testing the Micro Pellets

-More often than not your pellets will be ready after these simple steps but it’s best to test them before you start fishing.
+More often than not, your pellets will be ready after these simple steps, but it’s best to test them before you start fishing.

-If the pellets start to break away extremely quickly or when the feeder hits the water then your pellets are too dry and you’ll need to add some water and let them soak for a while longer.
+If the pellets start to break away extremely quickly or when the feeder hits the water, then your pellets are too dry and you’ll need to add some water and let them soak for a while longer.

 It’s that Simple!

-I’m sure you can now see that preparing micro pellets for a method feeder is actually extremely simple if you follow these steps.
+I’m sure you can now see that preparing micro pellets for a method feeder is extremely simple if you follow these steps.

-If you are still unsure how to set up a method feeder rig then this post will get you set up in no time.
+If you are still unsure how to set up a method feeder rig, then this post will get you set up in no time.

-Please feel free to let me know how you get on with this method for mixing pellets and feel free to ask any questions in the comments below.
+Please feel free to let me know how you get on with this method for mixing pellets, and feel free to ask any questions in the comments below.